How mobile payments are driving financial inclusion among unbanked emerging market populations

 How Trustonic can help

-Trustonic’s Telecom Platform resolves this problem by significantly reducing the risks associated with financing plans.
+Trustonic’s device financing SaaS platform resolves this problem by significantly reducing the risks associated with financing plans.
 We provide carriers and other smartphone retailers with automated nudges and device-locking technology that incentivises full and timely payments while keeping mobile handsets affordable.

 Through the use of our platform, mobile operators have reduced delinquency from 35% to 11% by remotely and automatically locking devices in the event of non-payment.